Watching Sunrise From Inside a Volcanic Crater on Maui

 After Sunrise

-That whiplash — from lunar crater to tropical beach in 90 minutes — is the most Maui thing there is.
+That whiplash — lunar crater to tropical beach in 90 minutes — is the most Maui thing there is.

 If You Go